 'These events, even online, give us hope that the world carries on, so thank you for that'

 'What a brilliant, fascinating, emotional and important story.
 And a wonderful connected to Chile.
 Thank you so much for sharing'

 'An emotional piece, it's beautiful to see it translated'

 'Thank you for your wonderful acting'

-These workshops were generously funded by Arts Council England and the British Council Santiago's Internationalisation Grant and has received support from King's College London
+These workshops and reading were generously funded by Arts Council England and the British Council Santiago's Internationalisation Grant and has received support from King's College London